About the Course

 How can I enroll in this course?

-To enroll, please visit our website and follow the registration instructions.
+To enroll, please visit the registration website and follow the instructions.
 Spaces are limited, so we encourage you to secure your spot as soon as possible.